Turkish construction and contracting industry: Earthquakes

+Some contractors and construction companies in Turkey have been accused of corruption for their lack of compliance with the latest safety regulations and laws, causing many deaths in earthquakes.

+Climate change

 Turkish contracting in the international market

 During the periods in which investments slowed down in the public and private sectors, foreign contracting services gained importance.
 The shrinking of the economy in Turkey and the bottleneck in the construction sector resulting from it, has forced construction companies to concentrate more on business abroad.

 The opening of the Turkish contractors to foreign markets started at the beginning of the 1970s.
 The first country to which Turkish contractors exported their services was Libya, where they started their projects by importing the necessary technology from European countries.

 Later on, the growing Turkish contracting services expanded to other foreign markets such as Iraq, Jordan, Saudi Arabia, Kuwait, the United Arab Emirates, Yemen and Iran.
 Particularly during the 1970s, 90% of the expatriate works undertaken were realized in Arab countries.
 Since the beginning of the 1980s, the Turkish Contractors have oriented themselves more towards the former Soviet Union countries.
 In the 1990s, due to the economic depression and the political uncertainties in the Middle Eastern and North African countries, the Turkish Contractors have focused predominantly on the Commonwealth of Independent States, Eastern Europe and Asian countries.
 In this framework, they have undertaken important projects in the Russian Federation, Ukraine, the Caucasus, the Central Asian Republics, Germany, Pakistan and the Far East.

-The total volume of work undertaken by Turkish Contractors has reached 110 billion US Dollars.
+From the beginning of the 1970s to the end of 2022, Turkish contractors have completed more than 11,605 projects in 133 countries.
+Their business volume abroad has reached 472 billion US Dollars in 2022.
 The Turkish Contractors Association (TCA) currently has 139 members from Turkeys main contracting companies.
 90% of the members of TCA is composed of engineers and architects.
 These are responsible for the realisation of 70% of domestic construction works and 80% of over 4,200 projects undertaken in 69 countries.

-Timeline

-The works of Turkish contractors can be evaluated over three decades plus the period during 2000–2005.

-1972–1979

-Most of the works undertaken during this period were in North Africa and especially in Libya (72.54%) and later on, in Saudi Arabia (15.44%), Iraq (7.25%), Kuwait (4.71%), Greece (0.06%) and Iran (0.01%).

-The most important field of activity in this period was housing (32.14%), followed by harbours (18.11%), road/ bridge/ tunnel works (11.67%) and urban infrastructure projects (8.19%).

-1980–1989

-Most of the works undertaken during the second decade were realized in Libya again, despite a relative decrease in proportion (55.05%).
-Saudi Arabia (24.38%) and Iraq (11.16%) were ranked respectively second and third thus maintaining the position they had occupied during the first decade.
-The emergence of the former Soviet Union was a new development that occurred during this period (3.50%).
-Other countries in which Turkish contractors started working were Jordan, Yemen, Iran, the USA, Tunisia, the United Arab Emirates, Kuwait and the Turkish Republic of Northern Cyprus.

-During this period, housing activities (38.90%) and urban infrastructure projects (17.52%) increased and were followed by road/ bridge/ tunnel (6.69%) and agricultural projects (6.33%).